onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 9 of the default ONNX operator set.
+This version of the operator has been available since version 11 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#Flatten-1">Flatten-1</a>
+Other versions of this operator: <a href="Changelog.md#Flatten-1">Flatten-1</a>, <a href="Changelog.md#Flatten-9">Flatten-9</a>

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int (default is 1)</dt>
 <dd>Indicate up to which input dimensions (exclusive) should be flattened to the outer dimension of the output.
-The value for axis must be in the range [0, R], where R is the rank of the input tensor.
+The value for axis must be in the range [-r, r], where r is the rank of the input tensor.
+Negative value means counting dimensions from the back.
 When axis = 0, the shape of the output tensor is (1, (d_0 X d_1 ... d_n), where the shape of the input tensor is (d_0, d_1, ... d_n). </dd>
 </dl>

 #### Inputs